vaskoGut/Learning/patternsJSreact/Readme.md

    )} />
 ```

 NOTE: Nowwadays in most cases is better to use hooks.
-This way code can be more readable.
+That way code can be more readable.
 Also inside hooks you can use life cycle react methods/hooks.
-You can't do it with help of render props.
+You can't pass it with help of render props.